-In response to the ever-increasing demand for our glass processing services, ABC Glass is pleased to announce a significant new investment: a brand new, state-of-the-art Vertmax vertical CNC machine.
+In response to the ever-increasing demand for our glass processing services, abc Glass Processing is pleased to announce a significant new investment: a brand new, state-of-the-art Vertmax vertical CNC machine.
 Now installed and up-and-running in our Portsmouth warehouse, this fantastic new machine has already unlocked new opportunities for our customers, improving our capacity and turn-around time.
 But what does the Vertmax actually do?

 Put simply, our CNC (Computerised Numerical Cutting) glass cutting technology allows us to manipulate glass to a much more creative and accurate extent than before.
 The Vertmax improves our ability to cut complex shapes in a host of glass products and mirrors, such as glass balustrades & balconies, frameless shower doors, and more.
 It also allows us to drill holes for door handles and hinges – be they practical or decorative – as well as intricate details such as bevelled and polished edges.